-Please note: We are currently not accepting applications for volunteer or internship positions.
+Please note: We are currently accepting applications for volunteer and internship positions.

 Our structured volunteer and internship program provides opportunities to gain practical experience and specialised knowledge in the following areas: